Our Master Blender

 Aware that her job involves the transmission of knowledge to a wider audience, Cécile Roudaut has been giving courses at the University of Angers for the past 15 years, in the fields of sensory analysis and food biochemistry.

 A Master Blender with an open mind

-Cécile Roudaut defines her mission as Master Blender as follows: “I work on selecting eaux-de-vies and looking after them whilst they are aging in oak barrels; I then evaluate them and create blends that will become St-Rémy brandy.”
-She focuses on pursuing this ancestral function by respecting the brand’s values: “St-Rémy has strong roots – a tradition, history, and real elegance.
+Cécile Roudaut defines her role as Master Blender as follows: “I work on selecting eaux-de-vies and nurturing them whilst they are aging in oak barrels; I then taste them and create the blends which will become St-Rémy brandy.”
+She focuses on pursuing this ancestral task by respecting the brand’s values: “St-Rémy has strong roots – tradition, history, and a real elegance.
 My role is to ensure that the brand retains its authenticity.”